ac0d3r/ac0d3r.github.io/backup/Reverse Engineering WeChat on macOS- Building a Forensic Tool.md

 -rwxr-xr-x  1 whoami  staff    75M  1 17 17:27 wechatoe
 ```

 Because it contains the embedded Frida dynamic library, the compiled file is very large.
-In the future, a custom tool will be implemented using Objective-C.
+In the future, a tool will be implemented using Objective-C.

 ## How to Defend Against It